 Furthermore, these blockchains all specialize in specific capabilities for different use cases, each one making different tradeoffs for what they want to achieve.
-But in a blockchain-based future, these blockchains need a way to connect to each other.
+In a blockchain-based future, these blockchains will need a way to connect to each other.

 The DOT Token

-The DOT token will be the native token of the Polkadot platform, used to enact key functionalities provided by the protocol.
+The DOT token is the native token of the Polkadot platform, used to enact key functionalities provided by the protocol.
 Specifically, the DOT token will serve three distinct and crucial purposes:

-DOT token holders will have complete control over the Polkadot protocol and have the ability to participate in the decision-making process for all changes.
-In contrast to other blockchains where the miners control the chain, DOT token holders will be given control of the Polkadot relay chain that connects all the different blockchains together.
-DOT holders will also be able to manage protocol upgrades and fixes.
+DOT token holders have complete control over the Polkadot protocol and have the ability to participate in the decision-making process for all changes.
+In contrast to other blockchains where the miners control the chain, DOT token holders have control of the Polkadot relay chain that connects all the different blockchains together.
+DOT holders are also able to manage protocol upgrades and fixes.

 The DOT token also affords holders the ability to determine the network fees, auction dynamics, and parachain addition schedule.
 All these governance functions are built into the code of the protocol, automatically enabling these capabilities for any DOT holder.

 DOT holders can also be elected as council members to represent passive stakeholders in two key governance roles.
 The first is proposing referenda and the second is vetoing potentially dangerous or malicious referenda.
 These council members work with the technical committee which is made up of teams actively building Polkadot, with the ability to propose emergency referenda for fast-tracking the voting and implementation of urgent updates.

-The second functionality of holding DOTs is to help facilitate the underlying consensus mechanism (GRANDPA) of the protocol.
+The second functionality of holding DOT tokens is to help facilitate the underlying consensus mechanism (GRANDPA) of the protocol.
 DOT holders play an active role in helping relay transactions across the parachains by bonding their tokens to perform these actions.
 This acts as an incentive mechanism that disincentivizes malicious behaviour and incentivizes active and good-faith participation.

 Moreover, new parachains will be added through the act of bonding tokens and outdated parachains can be removed by removing bonded tokens, creating a form of proof of stake.